drinkataco/dotfiles/docs/vim.plugins.md

 #### Keymaps

-* `<S-j>` - Set a cursor and go down.
+* `<Option-j>` - Set a cursor and go down.
 Precede with a number to determine lines if needed
-* `<S-k>` - Set a cursor and go down.
+* `<Option-k>` - Set a cursor and go down.
 Precede with a number to determine lines if needed
 * `<C-n>` - Select words under a cursor.
 Press again to select matches.
   * Use `<vmleader>c` to cycle smartcasing.
   * Use `q` to skip the current match and go to the next. `Q` to skip current and go back.